khuship03/SplitSmart-/README.md

 Postgres runs on port `5433` (not the default `5432`) to avoid clashing with any local Postgres install you might already have.

-## What's not here (yet)

-- Editing your own profile (name/email/password) after signup
-- Joining a group via invite link — right now an admin adds you by email
-- Notes or receipt attachments on an expense
-- Searching or filtering expenses
-- "Paid $80 for dinner with John and Mike"-style natural language entry
-- Month-over-month spending trend charts — insights are single-month snapshots for now

-## A note on cost

-Everything here runs free: Plaid Sandbox is free forever, Postgres/Redis run in local Docker containers, and OpenAI usage at this scale (a handful of categorization calls per expense) costs fractions of a cent.
-No AWS, no hosting bill — it just runs on your machine.